1085mx/zitrone-design-system/sales-collateral/2026-sales-deck.md

 - 17+ years in real environments
 - Trusted by demanding organizations
-- Founder-led, close to operations
+- Founder‑led, close to operations
 - Systems built for change
 - Safety that becomes invisible
 - Human accountability at scale